 - 1. You can either double-click on the specific row, or right-click on the row and select Open. - 2.
 Select Home, click the down arrow in the field displaying styles, and choose a new style class.
-See the Flare Styles Guide or the Flare online Help for more information about styles and how to apply them. - 3.
-Click to save your work.
+See the Styles Guide or the Help system for more information about styles and how to apply them. - 3.
+Click 🖬 to save your work.